 MEASURE TARGETS RESULT Identify, preserve, protect, and conserve the cultural heritage of the Islands, and respond appropriately to the discovery of human remains ACHIEVED Ensure that legislative requirements are followed (Coroners Act 2006 and Heritage New Zealand Pouhere Taonga Act 2014) Consult imi and iwi to identify any matters of cultural significance prior to completing major earthworks outside of the existing road corridor Prior to completing the major earthworks associated with the Whangamoe Bridge Replacement project, all legislative requirements were met including the completion of a heritage assessment in partnership with imi and iwi.
 No human remains or notable items of cultural significance were discovered.
 This is consistent with that of 2021/22.
-Ensure there is sufficient road and footpath maintenance that aligns with the roading asset management plan, ensuring the roads are maintained to a safe standard Complete 95% of the annual roading programme as originally planned, while considering the safety of road users and maintenance staff for all activities Maintain all existing footpaths in accordance with the roading maintenance contract to ensure adequate accessibility for residents who do not drive Progress has been evaluated on a granular rather than collective level.
+Ensure there is sufficient road and footpath maintenance that aligns with the roading asset management plan, ensuring the roads are maintained to a safe standard NOT MEASURED Complete 95% of the annual roading programme as originally planned, while considering the safety of road users and maintenance staff for all activities Maintain all existing footpaths in accordance with the roading maintenance contract to ensure adequate accessibility for residents who do not drive Progress has been evaluated on a granular rather than collective level.
 Of the planned pavement maintenance activities for 2022/23, 115% of the planned programme was delivered.
 The level of bitumen supplied allowed for additional maintenance work to be undertaken, bringing forward work expected to be completed next year.
-NOT MEASURED Of the structural and drainage maintenance programme, 92% of the planned structural maintenance work was completed, some work was delayed until 2023/24, due to unfavourable weather conditions and awaiting specialist contractors.
+Of the structural and drainage maintenance programme, 92% of the planned structural maintenance work was completed, some work was delayed until 2023/24, due to unfavourable weather conditions and awaiting specialist contractors.
 All (100%) footpaths were maintained to the required standard.
-A new approach has been used to collect data for the 2022/23 financial year.
-In the prior financial year, 100% of footpaths were maintained to the required levels, and only 21% of sealed network was completed, due to timing differences in when work is being performed.
+This is a new target for the 2022/23 financial year.